Mark Ricciuto: Post AFL career

 In 2009, he played for Prince Alfred College Old Collegians in division 4 of the South Australian Amateur Football League.

 Ricciuto played in the ANZAC day clash 2008 with Waikerie A grade against Loxton.
 Waikerie won the match by 38 points.

 Ricciuto also played in the 2008 Riverland Grand Final with Waikerie against Renmark.
 In time on in the final quarter with not very much time left on the clock, Ricciuto kicked the 12th goal for Waikerie to seal back-to-back Premierships for Waikerie.

-Ricciuto now works in the media is an AFL commentator for both Triple M and Fox Footy and also hosts the weekday TripleM breakfast show with former Australian world number 1 squash player Chris Dittmar.
+Ricciuto now works in the media is an AFL commentator for both Triple M and Fox Footy and also hosts the weekday Triple M breakfast show with former Australian world number 1 squash player Chris Dittmar and local media personality Laura O'Callaghan.

 Ricciuto was inducted into the Australian Football Hall of Fame in 2011, and into the South Australian Football Hall of Fame in 2012.

 In March 2014, a section of the Eastern Stand at Adelaide Oval was named after Ricciuto.